gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 Notably, Graphormer did not encounter over-smoothing issues, with both training and validation errors continuing to decrease as model depth and width increased, thereby going beyond the [1-WL test](https://web.stanford.edu/class/cs224w/slides/06-theory.pdf#page=46).
 Additionally, Graph Transformer (GT) showed no performance gain despite a significant increase in parameters from GT to GT-Wide, highlighting Graphormer's scaling capabilities.

-Further experiments for graph-level prediction tasks were performed on datasets from popular leaderboards like [OGBG](https://ogb.stanford.edu/docs/graphprop/#ogbg-mol) (MolPCBA, MolHIV) and [benchmarking-GNNs](https://paperswithcode.com/paper/benchmarking-graph-neural-networks) (ZINC) which also showed Graphormer consistently outperforming top-performing GNNs.
+Further experiments for graph-level prediction tasks were performed on datasets from popular leaderboards like [OGBG](https://ogb.stanford.edu/docs/graphprop/#ogbg-mol) (MolPCBA, MolHIV) and [benchmarking-GNNs](https://paperswithcode.com/paper/benchmarking-graph-neural-networks) (ZINC), which also showed Graphormer consistently outperforming top-performing GNNs.

 By using the ensemble with ExpC<d-cite key="yang2020breakingexpressivebottlenecksgraph"></d-cite>, Graphormer was able to reach a 0.1200 MAE and win the graph-level track in the OGB Large-Scale Challenge.